arrow

 To operate within the jurisdiction of Lebanon, fintech companies must obtain a license from the Banque du Liban (BDL).
 The BDL offers two types of licenses:

-• Sandbox License: allows fintech firms to test their products and services in a controlled environment.
+• Sandbox License: Allows fintech firms to test their products and services in a controlled environment.

-• Financial Services License: permits companies to operate in Lebanon and offer their services to customers.
+• Financial Services License: Permits companies to operate in Lebanon and offer their services to customers.

 Egypt